auth0/idtoken-verifier/README.md

 Parameters:

 - configuration
-  - issuer: the issuer you trust to sign the tokens.
+  - issuer: the issuer you trust to sign the tokens, or a function that returns the value (the function takes one argument with the full payload of the token, decoded but not yet validated)
   - audience: the audience the token is issued for.
   - leeway: when there is a clock skew times between the signing and verifying servers.
 The leeway should not be bigger than five minutes.
   - jwksCache: the verifier will try to fetch the JWKS from the `/.well-known/jwks.json` endpoint (or `jwksURI` if provided) each time it verifies a token.
 You can provide a cache to store the keys and avoid repeated requests.
 For the contract, check [this example](https://github.com/auth0/jwt-js-rsa-verification/blob/master/src/helpers/dummy-cache.js).
 Hint: for in-memory cache, an easy way is to just provide `new Map()`, which is a valid object for jwksCache.